XLG123/Hey-Wake-Up-/README.md

 ----
 ## Functionality & MVPs
 With Hide and Sleep, players will have fun while:
-- Start and pausing the game
-- Press on the students that are falling asleep
+- Helping students to take a nap in the classroom when the teacher turn his/her back against the students
+- Competing with the timer to help as much students as possible
+- Challenging themselves with the impossible level 6
-- to be updated...
+- more details will be updated...

 ----
 ## Wireframes